-Job Through Song Of Solomon
+Job to Song of Solomon

 The books of Job, Psalms, Proverbs, Ecclesiastes, and the Song of Solomon are known as the books of poetry because they are written in poetic style.
 The world is an important theme in these poetic books.